 |Process||Middle and High Schools||First and Primary Schools|

-Appellants (the person(s) lodging an appeal) will receive written notification of the date, time and venue of the appeals panel appointed to hear their appeal at least 10 school days before the hearing.
+- Appellants (the person(s) lodging an appeal) will be advised in writing of the date, time and venue of the appeals panel which has been appointed to hear their appeal at least 14 days before the hearing.

-Appellants and the admission authority must provide the clerk to the appeals panel with any documents they wish to submit to the panel no later than 6 working days before the appeals hearing.
+- Appellants and the admission authority must provide the Clerk with any documents they wish to submit to the panel no later than 6 working days before the date of the appeals panel hearing.

 For further information please contact: